zhrky/Call_Center_Insights/README.md

 ## Notes

-- Ensure all necessary Azure resources (Function App, Blob Storage, OpenAI) are correctly configured and accessible.
+- Ensure all necessary Azure resources (Function App, Blob Storage, AzurevOpenAI) are correctly configured and accessible.
 - Update the `connection_string` and other configuration settings as per your Azure setup.
 - please check the azure function supported python version in this scenario I used python 3.11.9